rogerio-ushiro/reactjs-expressjs-node-twitterAPI/README.md

 Web application for extracting tweets through Twitter API.

-#### Requirements to this Project:
+#### Requirements to this Project

 - Extract tweets according to user input,
 - Pagination by web interface,
 - Statistics from Twitter API extraction,
-- Result exportation to CSV file.
+- Result exportation to CSV file,
+- Ready to use with Docker.

 | Tweet search and Statistics | ![search](git_images/search.gif)     |
 | --------------------------- | ------------------------------------ |